 UWB is a broad category of radio technologies that transmit simultaneously over a very large range of radio frequencies.
-While "wide-band" technologies typically transmit over a frequency range spanning around 5 MHz, a UWB transmission may span up to 500 MHz.
+While "wide-band" technologies typically transmit over a frequency range spanning around 5 MHz, a UWB transmission may span 500 MHz or more.

 Because a UWB signal is spread out over such a wide range of frequencies, a useful signal can be transmitted in whole, while the signal at any one frequency is almost non-existent.
 In this way UWB can share spectrum with other radio technologies.
 When properly regulated and implemented, interference is minimal between UWB and other radio systems in overlapping frequency bands.

-A version of Bluetooth is planned that will use UWB for just such high-speed, short-range applications.
+A version of Bluetooth is planned that will use UWB.

 UWB the technology should not be confused with Verizon's Ultra Wideband (UW), which is a brand they use to market their mmWave 5G network.